patalas/patalas.github.io/index.md

 </script>

-[2018 - now] - Frontend Developer Freelancer <br/>
+[2018 - 2020] - Frontend Developer Freelancer <br/>
 Located in the central district of the Silesian Metropolis in south-west Poland.<br/>
-Working for subsidiary Raiffeisen Bankengruppe subsidiary and companies in Poland and Germany.
+Working for BAT (Raiffeisen Bankengruppe subsidiary) and companies in Poland and Germany.

 [2016 - 2018] - Senior Systems Architect, Austrian National Library, Vienna